Costs at a Glance

 Textbook costs vary with each class, but average $2,100 per year if only new and no used textbooks are purchased from the campus bookstore.
 If used books are purchased from the campus bookstore, your cost will be around $1,600.
 You also have the option of renting most textbooks from the OC bookstore.
 Please contact the store for pricing and rental agreement details.

-To apply for federal financial aid, students should follow these steps:
+To apply for federal financial aid, follow these steps:

 - Complete the Free Application for Federal Student Aid (FAFSA).
 Once the FAFSA has been submitted, your information will be forwarded to the Office of Financial Services at Oklahoma Christian University.